-All data transfers to and from the FM25L16B occur in 8-bit groups.
-They are synchronized to the clock signal (SCK), and they transfer most significant bit (MSB) first.
+All data transfers to and from the FM25640B occur in 8-bit groups.
+They are synchronized to the clock signal (SCK) and they transfer most significant bit (MSB) first.
 Serial inputs are registered on the rising edge of SCK.
-Outputs are driven from the falling edge of SCK.
+The SO output is driven from the falling edge of SCK.